Problem Package Format

 • input: a string specifying the name of the input data file that was used to test the program whose results are being validated.

-• judge_answer: a string specifying the name of an arbitrary "answer file" which acts as input to the validator program.
+• answer_file: a string specifying the name of an arbitrary "answer file" which acts as input to the validator program.
 The answer file may, but is not necessarily required to, contain the "correct answer" for the problem.
 For example, it might contain the output that was produced by a judge's solution for the problem when run with input file as input.
 Alternatively, the "answer file" might contain information, in arbitrary format, which instructs the validator in some way about how to accomplish its task.
-The meaning of the contents of the answer file is not defined by this format.

-• additional_arguments: in case the problem specifies additional validator_flags, these are passed as additional arguments to the validator on the command line.
+• additional_arguments: in case output_validator_args are specified for the test case, these are passed as additional arguments to the validator on the command line.

 • team_output: the output produced by the program being validated is given on the validator's standard input pipe.